HitaloM/PyKorone/README.md

 PEP-517.
 This is a relatively new standard, so a newer version of pip is necessary to make it work.

-Upgrade to pip 19 to fix this issue: `python3 -m pip install pip -U`
+Upgrade to pip 19 or later to fix this issue: `python3 -m pip install pip -U`

 ## Usage

-To start the bot, type `python3 -m korone`, you can run the bot without updating its dependencies using `--no-update` as argument.
+To start the bot, type `python3 -m korone`.

 ## Special thanks

-- [@usernein](https://github.com/usernein) - contributed with teachings, ideas and allowed me to use some of his codes.
+- [@usernein](https://github.com/usernein) - teachings, ideas and allowed me to use some of his codes.
-- [@AndrielFR](https://github.com/AndrielFR) - one of the main developers of the korone, who helped me in great things, was he who created the 'gban.py' and among other things.
+- [@AndrielFR](https://github.com/AndrielFR) - helped me in great things.
-- [@kdrag0n](https://github.com/kdrag0n) - this README.md was inspired by the [pyrobud](https://github.com/kdrag0n/pyrobud)
 - [@RianFC](https://github.com/RianFC) - granted permission for the port of [ytdl.py](https://t.me/UserLixoPlugins/78) to the Korone.

 _If there is anyone I have forgotten to mention please let me know on Telegram: [@Hitalo](https://t.me/Hitalo)_